charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 View your EC2 instances **inbound rules** and make sure 30025, 30026 and 30027 are listed as open:

 - [Details are here][ecsg]

+## All projects Should Build on EC2

+This is not the same thing as saying that they work.
+It just means I can go into any directory in your repository and type **npm install** and it will complete without errors.
+I should also be able to type **npm start** and go to the browser and see that the application loads without error.
+It need not run correctly, but it should not throw errors when it loads.
+No red text!

+## The .gitignore File

+Must contain the following:

+- .idea
+- node_modules
+- bower_components
+- bundle.js
+- bundle.js.map

+And should contain:

+- .c9

 ## Turn it in